datopia/pixyll/_drafts/db.md

-In the main, blockchains have tended towards composing solutions to consensus, [Sybil resistance](https://en.wikipedia.org/wiki/Sybil_attack) and replication in a manner at odds with the needs of cost-competitive, structured data storage
+In the main, blockchains have tended towards composing solutions to consensus, [Sybil resistance](https://en.wikipedia.org/wiki/Sybil_attack) and replication in a manner at odds with the needs of cost and feature-competitive data storage
 --- long block times and [exorbitant storage costs](https://medium.com/ipdb-blog/forever-isnt-free-the-cost-of-storage-on-a-blockchain-database-59003f63e01) being among the more salient consequences.

-Concordantly, the blockchain elevator pitch --- _a distributed, immutable ledger_ ---
+Concordantly, the blockchain elevator pitch --- _a distributed, immutable ledger_ --- has obscured the practical reality that ledgers are special-purpose databases.
-doesn't admit the possibility that ledgers are, in practice, parochial and inflexible databases with strict invariants.

 Significant progress has been made on the above technical concerns --- there are a number of sound, high-throughput consensus algorithms (e.g. [Avalanche](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV),